Aries Grand National Horses

 Horse age: 10 Trainer: Gavin Cromwell Jockey: Horse star sign: Aries Horse trained at: Ireland Jockey silks colour: Red

 Vanillier ran a remarkable race in the Grand National two years having been in fifteenth position jumping four out and was still twelve lengths behind the leader when jumping the last.
 The grey gelding powered up the run in and passed all of his rivals bar one, the well-handicapped, Corach Rambler.
-That excellent run meant that Gavin Cromwell’s charge was a well fancied 14/1 shot for last year’s National but Vamillier didn’t seem to enjoy himself as much in that race and ended up crossing the line in a well-beaten fourteenth place.
+That excellent run meant that Gavin Cromwell’s charge was a well fancied 14/1 shot for last year’s National but Vanillier didn’t seem to enjoy himself as much in that race and ended up crossing the line in a well-beaten fourteenth place.
 This season Cromwell has tried the ten-year-old in Cross Country races which it seemed Vanillier took a while to get used to with a sixth place at Punchestown and a ninth place at Cheltenham.
 His third attempt was back at Punchestown and this time the penny dropped and Vanillier was an impressive eighteen-length winner.
 Cromwell then sent Vanillier to Cheltenham for the Cross Country race at the Festival but unfortunately his rider Sean Flanagan nearly took the wrong course and ended up losing many lengths trying to correct his error.
 Eventually Vanillier finished a fast-finishing third there which was a great result in the circumstances.
 The British handicapper appears to have given Vanillier a chance at the weights for the Grand National, dropping him four pounds from last year and he is now on the same mark as when second in 2023.
-If the Cross Country races have sweetened him up Vanillier must have a good chance of running another sound race in this year’s Grand National.
+If the Cross Country races have sweetened him up Vanillier must have an excellent chance of running another sound race in this year’s Grand National.

 Click here to open a Senior Chief